yingyonghui/CommPath/README.md

 For a specific cell cluster, which here we name it as B for demonstration, CommPath identify the upstream cluster A sending signals to B, the downstream cluster C receiving signals from B, and the significantly activated pathways in B to mediate the A-B-C communication flow.
 More exactly, through LR and pathways analysis described above, CommPath is able to identify LR pairs between A and B, LR pairs between B and C, and pathways activated in B. Then CommPath screens for pathways in B which involve both the receptors to interact with A and ligands to interact with C.
 ```
 # Identification and visualization of the identified pathways
-# Plot to identify receptors and the associated activated pathways for a specific cluster
+# To identify receptors and the associated activated pathways for a specific cluster
 select.ident = 'Endothelial'
 pdf('pathPlot.pdf',height=6,width=10)
 pathPlot(object = tumor.obj,